Atlinx/coding-notes-text/Concepts/Machine Learning/CS-182/6 - Convolutional Neural Networks.md

 		- ![[Pasted image 20250404114811.png]]
 		- Take max for each channel in non-overlapping regions
 			- Essentially down sampling
-		- We only care about the most "important" features in the region
+		- We only care about the most "important" feat8ures in the region
 	- ![[Pasted image 20250404115022.png]]
 		- Builds a smaller output
+		- Repeatedly take a window of 2 x 2, and keep the largest output of the window
+			- Note that we have a depth of 4, so for each 2 x 2 window we do this at each depth from 1 to 4.
 - We can chain convolutions + max poolings
 	- Size of pooling can change, number of filters can change
 	- ![[Pasted image 20250404115142.png]]